 Some dogs will alert you to other sounds once they are in the home such as the dryer buzzer and microwave.
 It takes time and effort on your part to have a reliable working dog.
 Dogs need consistency, practice and praise in order to be dependable.

-The Sam Simon Foundation Assistance Dogs Program is supported and funded by The Sam Simon Foundation Giving Fund.
-If you are selected to receive a Hearing Dog there is no charge.
+The Sam Simon Foundation Assistance Dogs Program is administered by a Board of Directors that oversees funding by The Sam Simon Foundation Giving Fund.

 There is no cost to anyone receiving a Hearing Dog but we do require the financial ability to provide a safe and healthy home as well as annual vet care, a quality diet, toys, treats and bedding.